RAMAN817/RAMAN817/README.md

 - 🎓 &nbsp; Studying  Bachlors of Data Engineering in TAFE, Australia.
 - 📖 &nbsp; Learning more about Entrepreneurship, Machine Learning, Automations, Data Structure and Algorithms.
 - ⚡️ &nbsp; Fun fact: I play chess whenever there is bug in my code .
-- 🧩 &nbsp; I am open to any fun collabaration and learning opportunities
+- 🧩 &nbsp; I am open to any fun collabaration and learning opportunities.
 ---